Our Robots

 Danny Sucks

-First, the name of this robot taught us a lesson about gracious professionalism and inside jokes.
-We thought it was funny b/c there was a drummer named Danny that two of the kids argued about all the time and we got really really frustrated with this robot.
+First, the name of this robot taught us an important lesson about gracious professionalism—and inside jokes.
+We thought the name was funny because there was a drummer named Danny whom two of the kids argued about constantly, and we also became really, really frustrated with this robot.

-The goal of Danny was to launch cargo into the hub to score.
-This set-up was our first forey into Neo motors, and we fought it all year.
-The intake/launch motor would run perfectly until it was under load…at which point the motor would immediately run full speed backwards.
+Danny’s goal was to launch cargo into the hub to score points.
+This design was our first foray into Neo motors, and we fought with it all season.
+The intake/launcher motor would run perfectly until it was under load—at which point it would immediately reverse and spin at full speed.
 We never solved this problem.

-Despite all of this, our driver made a name for himself as a defense bot, and we managed to be runner-up at the AR Regional and win a birth to Worlds.
-That’s right folks, we went to FIRST Championships with a wooden shoebox of a robot.
+Despite all of this, our driver made a name for himself as a defensive powerhouse.
+We finished as runner-up at the AR Regional and earned a berth to Worlds.
+That’s right, folks—we went to the FIRST Championship with what was essentially a wooden shoebox of a robot.
+Danny was programmed in Java and was still controlled with the Thrusmaster Joysticks.

 YEET! the baby